acardosolima/cv/README.md

 ## **Work Experience**

+### F1RST Tecnologia

+#### IT Senior Analyst

+Dec 2022 - Current | São Paulo, Brazil

+- Architecture definition for near real time data processing using Spark streaming and Databricks
+- Establishment of working model to migrate Risk models and policies to Microsoft Azure

 ### Itaú Unibanco

 #### Senior System Analyst

-Jan 2021 - Current | São Paulo, Brazil
+Jan 2021 - Dec 2022 | São Paulo, Brazil

 - Technical leadership of a 6-12 team responsible for development and maintenance of AML (Anti money laudering) systems
 - Vendor relationship and management of American big data solution accountable for AML's alerts and analysis